SleepyStrix/UnityLightmapPrefabs/README.md

 - Instantiate the prefab at runtime in any scene you want.

 ## Lighting Dynamic objects like characters
 This system can preserve baked lighmaps, but does not yet preserve light probes for dynamic objects.
+Instead, the functionality of light probes is approximated with a component and a shader.

-- There is an included script that can sample lightmapped objects underneath an object to determine light color and intensity.
+- DynamicLitFromBaked.cs can sample lightmapped objects underneath an object to determine light color and intensity.
   - Requires lightmaps be read/write enabled
   - Requires sampled objects to have meshcolliders
-  - Works with the included DynamicLit shader
   - Only recommended for smallish moving objects like humans.
+  - Feeds light color/intensity to DynamicLit shader.
+- DynamicLit shader
+  - Simplified PBR
+  - Takes a color with alpha intensity
+  - Approximates light probe functionality
+- Scene setup
+  - Add a white, 1 intensity directional light
+  - Culling masked to only affect DynamicLit GameObjects.
+  - Not 100% necessary, but important for shading quality